Doctor insights on:

 simple case is a few days

 complicated case can be several weeks

 if no surgery to remove the spleen then may be several months until activity is real ease to normal.
 Read more

 - How long do you have after a ruptured spleen to get to the hospital?

 - How long does it take for a ruptured spleen to heal?

-- How long does a premature baby stay in the hospital?
+- How long after bone marrow transplant does a patient stay in the hospital?

 - How long do you have to stay in hospital after hernia repair?